HL7/smart-web-messaging/README.md

   aud=https://ehr/fhir
 ```

 Following the OAuth 2.0 handshake, the authorization server returns the authorized SMART launch parameters alongside the access_token.
-Note the `scope`, `smart_web_messaging_token`, and `smart_messaging_origin` values:
+Note the `scope`, and `smart_messaging_origin` values:

 ```
  {